-A quick round of up Instagram stories tips and tricks for anyone wanting to jazz up their daily feed.
+An up to date round of up Instagram stories tips and tricks for anyone wanting to jazz up their daily feed, edited as frequently as Instagram decides to make changes.
 Simple hacks to create more visually appealing stories and answers to those niggly little editing problems.
 I’ll keep updating this post as Instagram comes out with new versions or when I come across other tips, tricks and hacks.
 Let me know if there’s anything I’ve missed out or something you’d love to know how to create in Instagram stories.

 Editing text in Instagram stories

-A new feature which hasn’t yet rolled out to all accounts, while editing text you can tap to change fonts.
+While editing text you can tap to change fonts, choosing from Classic, Modern, Neon, Typewriter and Strong at the top of the screen.
 Also, add quick highlights to your text in the new update!

 Changing font size in Instagram stories